 SkyTeam partners Air France and KLM are selling cheap tickets to Panama City for all those who are willing to depart from one of the Italian airports that they fly to.
 Prices start at only €356.
 Luggage, however, is only included for SkyTeam Elite status holders.
 All others would have to pay €80 to take a piece of luggage on their trip.

-A big upside of this deal: If you book the flights for this year, they’ll be fully refundable!
+A big upside of this deal: If you book the flights for before March 31, they’ll be fully refundable!

 Worldwide travel restrictions are in place to slow the spread of Covid-19.
 We strongly recommend gathering detailed information about the travel and quarantine restrictions that apply to your desired origin and destination.